splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 .. code-block:: bash

-   kubectl patch deployment <deployment_name> -n <namespace> --type=json -p='[{"op": "remove", "path": "/spec/template/metadata/annotations/instrumentation.opentelemetry.io~1inject-nodejs"}]'
+   kubectl patch deployment <my-deployment> -n <my-namespace> --type=json -p='[{"op": "remove", "path": "/spec/template/metadata/annotations/instrumentation.opentelemetry.io~1inject-nodejs"}]'

 Verify instrumentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To verify that the instrumentation was successful, run the following command on an individual pod.
-Your instrumented pod should contain an initContainer named ``opentelemetry-auto-instrumentation`` and the target application container should have several ``OTEL_*`` environment variables similar to those in the output below.
+Your instrumented pod should contain an initContainer named ``opentelemetry-auto-instrumentation`` and the target application container should have several ``OTEL_*`` environment variables similar to those in the demo output below.

 .. code-block:: bash